wuxxin/machine-bootstrap/NOTES.md

 #### bugs
 + ubuntu: non-blocking: phase install: reboot: rpool busy (can not export rpool)
     + lvm-root busy (Logical volume vg0/lvm-root contains a filesystem in use)
-+ ubuntu: after hardreset, recovery is not selected as fallback

 #### features
 + recovery scripts to replace a faulty disk and to invalidate a disk